MITgcm/MITgcm/doc/examples/examples.rst

        :lineno-match:

 - These lines are set to dump monitor output (see :numref:`pkg_monitor`) every 1200 seconds (i.e., every time step) to standard output.
-  While this is monitor frequency is needed for MITgcm automated testing, this is much too much output for our tutorial run.
+  While this monitor frequency is needed for MITgcm automated testing, this is too much output for our tutorial run.
 Comment out this line and uncomment the line where :varlink:`monitorFreq` is set to 864,000 seconds, i.e., output every 10 days.
   Parameter :varlink:`monitorSelect` is set to 2 here to reduce output of non-applicable quantities for this simple example.